 One of the disconcerting things about this is that if you have a good result in the case, say the charges get dismissed, or you go to trial and you’re found not guilty, the paper doesn’t automatically print a follow-up news story to say, “Hey, you’re not a bad person.
 You were found not guilty.
 You’re innocent, and therefore people should take that into consideration.”
 It just doesn’t appear.
 But at the same time, what you have to realize is, unless you’re writing and sending out a press release to those news outlets, oftentimes you don’t have any reasonable expectation that they’re going to do a followup piece because nobody’s watching the case.

 At news agencies these days, I can say across the board, things are pretty tight.
-It’s not like the olden days when there was a lot of reporters, maybe there would be a beat reporter in your town or city that covered court proceedings, that covered criminal trials.
+It’s not like the olden days when there were a lot of reporters, maybe there would be a beat reporter in your town or city that covered court proceedings, that covered criminal trials.
 It’s not like that in most areas anymore.
 You’ve got to be your own advocate, or you’ve got to get your attorney to do a press release and send it out to the local news agencies so that they can print a follow-up story.

 Now, the question was, “Can I demand a retraction?”
 A retraction is something when you say to a lawyer, “Hey, I want a retraction from the newspaper.”
 That’s a specific thing, that’s a specific legal term.
 A “retraction” is where the newspaper publishes a story that’s false and you contact the newspaper and you say, hey, I’m going to sue you for defamation of character and the newspaper will print a retraction to try and undo some of the damage that they caused with the defamatory story.